-Collecting rental payments online for the first time is one of the most liberating and convenient things a landlord can do.
+Collecting rent payments online for the first time is one of the most liberating and convenient things a landlord can do.
 Inevitably, most landlords start their search with a platform with which they have a great deal of familiarity – their bank.
 In addition to providing you with basic banking services like business and personal checking and savings accounts, your bank can provide you with a number of other tools and services that enable you to accept and collect rent and other payments online from your tenants, ranging from ACH transfers to credit-card services.

 We’ve consulted a local financial institution to get the lay of the land when it comes to setting things up through your bank.
 Some of the biggest advantages of working through your bank is increased security and convenience.
 Still, working exclusively through your bank has its downsides.
 Whether you should work solely through your bank to set up online rent payments or combine banking services with other tools depends on your business needs and how you prefer to operate.
 Let’s go through some of the most common payment methods that your bank can offer and the pros and cons of working exclusively through your financial institution.